cnohilly/cnohilly.github.io/pages/enhancement_two.md

 ### Outcomes
-I chose this artifact because it was an opportunity to show that I can be presented with a problem, in this case a large meant of repetitive code or actions that would be difficult to edit or change and find a solution to make things much easier to work with.
+I chose this artifact because it was an opportunity to show that I can be presented with a problem, in this case a large meant of repetitive code or actions that would be difficult to edit or change, and find a solution to make things much easier to work with.
 I was also able to show a good use of functions and data structures like arrays and vectors to organize and simplify things.
 I achieved the goals for this enhancement and found the solution to simplify my code without a large number of challenges.
 The primary challenge I found was that I tried for a large portion of time to continue using arrays but ultimately used vectors instead for their flexibility.

 ### Enhancement One Files
 [Github containing C++ and Java Versions](https://github.com/cnohilly/cnohilly.github.io/tree/main/Enhancement_One_Files)